 I built the form inside ConvertKit with their easy to use form builder.

-I then installed their plugin and took the shortcode they gave me and plopped it inside my post to display the form you see above.
+I then took the code they gave me and plopped it inside my post to display the form you see above.
+Easy!

 Want to see a video of how this works?!